Step-by-step Tutorial for Drawing Realistic Portraits

-When we drew the skin, we probably also drew most of the nose.
+When you drew the skin, you probably also drew most of the nose.
 In the case of the example drawing, the bridge of the nose is too wide and needs to be improved.

-If you want to play it safe, you can even use an H4 and patiently work your way through barely perceptible shadows.
+If you want to play it safe, you can use an H4 and patiently work your way through barely visible shadows.

-Depending on the emotion of our portrait, we may encounter different challenges when drawing the mouth.
-If it is resting, we need to draw many fine lines to the lips.
-If it is smiling, we need to draw teeth.
+Depending on the emotion of your portrait, you may encounter different challenges when drawing the mouth.
+If the mouth of the portrait is resting, you need to draw many fine lines on thelips.
+If it is smiling, you also need to draw teeth.

-Similar to the eyeball, teeth are white but still require very fine shading to look realistic.
-Here we should go by less is more.
-Otherwise, our portrait could look as if it urgently needs prophylaxis.
-The hardest pencil in our possession is the best choice here.
+Similar to the eyeball, teeth are white but still require very light shading to look realistic.
+Here you should go by less is more.
+Otherwise, your portrait could look as if it urgently needs prophylaxis.
+The hardest pencil in your possession is the best choice here.

-Depending on the hairstyle, we can draw the hair either at the end of our portrait or at an earlier stage.
-In the example drawing, we have a very dark bob with bangs.
+Depending on the hairstyle, you can draw the hair either at the end of your portrait or at an earlier stage.
+For the example drawing, I wanted to draw a very dark bob with bangs.
 So, since the hair partially covers the face, in this case, it is worth waiting until the end.
 Hairstyles where the hair is out of the face, on the other hand, can be drawn at the beginning.